Top 5 4th Quarter Trades of Hu - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 3,320-share investment in ARCA:IVW.
-Previously, the stock had a 0.13% weight in the equity portfolio.
-Shares traded for an average price of $64.82 during the quarter.
+The guru established a new position worth 10,393 shares in NYSE:CI, giving the stock a 1.46% weight in the equity portfolio.
+Shares traded for an average price of $281.41 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.